watem-sedem/watem-sedem/docs/routing.rst

 .. figure:: _static/png/sketch_distribute_uparea.png
     :align: center

-    Flow-chart of the distribution of the outflux of a pixel in CN-WS.
+    Flow-chart of the distribution of the outflux of a pixel in WaTEM/SEDEM.
     Part is the fraction of the tabulated outflux.
 Note that the sum of Part to target1 (part1) and target2 (part2) is equal to 1.